laravel/docs/eloquent-relationships.md

 <a name="querying-relations"></a>
 ## Querying Relations

-Since all types of Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing the relationship queries.
-In addition, all types of Eloquent relationships also serve as [query builders](/docs/{{version}}/queries), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL against your database.
+Since all Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing a query to load the related models.
+In addition, all types of Eloquent relationships also serve as [query builders](/docs/{{version}}/queries), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL query against your database.

-For example, imagine a blog system in which a `User` model has many associated `Post` models:
+For example, imagine a blog application in which a `User` model has many associated `Post` models:

     <?php